Mayors in England

 In England, the offices of mayor and lord mayor have long been ceremonial posts, with few or no duties attached to them.
-In recent years they have doubled as more influential political roles while retaining the ceremonial functions.
+In recent years, they have doubled as more influential political roles while retaining the ceremonial functions.
 A mayor's term of office denotes the municipal year.

 Traditionally mayors and provosts have been elected by town, borough and city councils.
 Since 2000, several districts now have directly elected mayors with extensive powers.
 The role of the chair of a district council is exactly the same as the mayor of a borough council; they have the same status as first citizen, after the Sovereign, in their district, but they are not addressed as mayor.
+There are also devolved regional metro Mayors responsible for combined authorities over larger regional-based geographic areas, which are completely different and more powerful.

 Election

-In England, where a borough or a city is a local government district or a civil parish, the mayor is elected annually by the council from their number and chairs meetings of the council with a casting vote.
-Where the mayoralty used to be associated with a local government district but that district has been abolished, charter trustees may be set up to provide continuity until a parish council may be set up.
+In England, where a borough or a city is a local government district or a civil parish, the mayor is elected annually by the council from their number and chairs meetings with a casting vote.
+Where the mayoralty used to be associated with a local government district, but that district has been abolished, charter trustees can be established to provide continuity until a parish council may be set up.
 Where a parish council (whether the successor of a former borough or not) has resolved to style itself a town council, then its chair is entitled to the designation of town mayor, though in practice, the word "town" is often dropped.